mysh264/i3-and-KDE-Plasma/README.md

 3. Audio buttons integration
 KDE Plasma will handle it out of the box.
 Remove any shortcut for that from the i3wm config file.

+4. Lock screen
+KDE Plasma will handle it out of the box.
+Remove any shortcut for that from the i3wm config file.

 ---

 ### Disabling a shortcut that breaks stuff